Diana-ops/Selective-Process-2-Website-about-Plants---Business-Red-Ventures-/README.md

 ## Goals

+### Completed Tasks

-- [X] To open the files of .svg type
+:heavy_check_mark: To open the files of .svg type;
-- [X] To build the estructure with HTML;
+:heavy_check_mark: To build the estructure with HTML;
-- [X] To build the style of elements with CSS;
+:heavy_check_mark: To build the style of elements with CSS;
-- [X] Use the GET method for acess the information about all the plants by API with Axios (JS);
+:heavy_check_mark: To use the GET method for acess the information about all the plants by API with Axios (JS);
-- [X] To build elements and style then with JS;
+:heavy_check_mark: To build elements and style their with JS;
-- [X] To build a path between the pages;
+:heavy_check_mark: To build a path between the pages;
-- [X] To do a responsive website for desktop version;
+:heavy_check_mark: To do a responsive website for desktop version;

+### Tasks to be Done

-- [ ] To do a responsive website for mobile version;
+:memo: To do a responsive website for mobile version;
-- [ ] Use the PUT method for formating the informations of user (name and email) for to send to backend;
+:memo: To use the PUT method for formating the informations of user (name and email) for to send to backend;
-- [ ] Fragment the codes in JS for separete the functionalities
+:memo: To fragment the codes in JS for separete the functionalities;
-- [ ] To optimize the application for there aren't dupling code .
-It is possible to do this using some functions
+:memo: To optimize the application so that there is no duplicate code.
+It is possible to do this using some functions;
-- [ ] To increse the directories organization
+:memo: To improvide the directories organization;
-- [ ] To comment the function of each file of code for to know what he is doing.
+:memo: To comment the function of each file of code for to know what he is doing.

 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This are some goals I defined for to build this project  and other with the **feedback** of the Red Ventures company.
 Unfortunately, I don't passed for next phase because I could to develop the responsive website for mobile and the estructure of my code had should to be more otimized.
 But, I liked to develop him because I learng more about JS, API's and responsive website.